Yitro: Fourth reading—Exodus 19:1–6

-In the fourth reading, three months to the day after the Israelites left Egypt, they entered the wilderness at the foot of Mount Sinai.
-Moses went up Mount Sinai, and God told him to tell the Israelites that if they would obey God faithfully and keep God's covenant, they would be God's treasured possession, a kingdom of priests, and a holy nation.
+In the fourth reading, three months to the day after the Israelites left Egypt, they enter the wilderness at the foot of Mount Sinai.
+Moses goes up Mount Sinai, and God tells him to tell the Israelites that if they will obey God faithfully and keep God's covenant, they would be God's treasured possession, a kingdom of priests, and a holy nation.

 Fifth reading—Exodus 19:7–19

-In the fifth reading, when Moses told the elders, all the people answered: "All that the Lord has spoken we will do!" and Moses brought the people's words back to God.
-God instructed Moses to have the people stay pure, wash their clothes, and prepare for the third day, when God would come down in the sight of the people, on Mount Sinai.
-God told Moses to set bounds around the mountain, threatening whoever touched the mountain with death, and Moses did so.
+In the fifth reading, when Moses tells the elders what God said, all the people answer: "All that the has spoken, we will do!", and Moses brings the people's words back to God.
+God instructs Moses to have the people stay pure, wash their clothes, and prepare for the third day, when God will come down in the sight of the people, on Mount Sinai.
+God tells Moses to set bounds around the mountain, threatening whoever touches the mountain with death, and Moses does so.

-At dawn of the third day, there was thunder, lightning, a dense cloud upon the mountain, and a very loud blast of the horn.
-Moses led the people to the foot of the mountain.
-Mount Sinai was all in smoke, the mountain trembled violently, the blare of the horn grew louder and louder, and God answered Moses in thunder.
+At dawn on the third day, there is thunder, lightning, a dense cloud upon the mountain, and a very loud blast of the horn.
+Moses leads the people to the foot of the mountain.
+Mount Sinai is all in smoke, the mountain trembles violently, the blare of the horn grows louder and louder, and God answers Moses in thunder.

 Sixth reading—Exodus 19:20–20:14

-In the sixth reading, God came down on the top of Mount Sinai, and called Moses up.
-God again commanded Moses to warn the people not to break through.
+In the sixth reading, God comes down to the top of Mount Sinai and calls Moses up.
+God again commands Moses to warn the people not to break through.